dotnet/machinelearning/README.md

 ## ML.NET videos playlist at YouTube

-There a list of short videos each one focusing on particular single topic of ML.NET at the [ML.NET videos playlist](https://aka.ms/mlnetyoutube) at YouTube.
+There a list of short videos each one focusing on a particular single topic of ML.NET at the [ML.NET videos playlist](https://aka.ms/mlnetyoutube) in YouTube.

 ## Supported ML.NET operating systems and processor architectures